 This was the only one we saw that looked anywhere near this cool.
 It turns out most foreign-traveler-owned vans look more like this:

-But I’m just happy we didn’t rent one like this:
+But I’m just happy we didn’t end up with one like this:

 There are dozens of camper van rental outfits down here, but Wicked is one of the most recognizable because of their spray-painted slogans that never make much sense, but usually manage to be frat-boy crass.
 (I figured this one was safe because I don’t get it.)
 In some towns, people are trying to ban the vans from their campgrounds.
 Trouble in paradise.